← All articles

 Executor ⚙️

-The Executor’s primary role involves executing tasks actively.
+The Executor’s primary role involves executing tasks.
 It interacts with the Scheduler to obtain task details and initiates the required processes or containers for task execution.

 Executor